Staying Healthy & Well on Safari in Uganda & Rwanda

 Know before you go – Staying Healthy on Safari Advice – Tips – Information

-Get them from your local doctor, or travel clinic in some cases in the US – the Country Health Department.
+Get them from your local doctor familiar with the Tropics, a travel clinic in some cases in the US – the Country Health Department.

 A Yellow Fever Certificate is required for entrance into Uganda.
 A Yellow fever Certificate is required in Rwanda if you have visited another country where it exists and it is suggested to have to be on the safe side.
 The Recent findings are showing that one Yellow Fever Vaccination will last a lifetime but regulations have not been changed to keep up with research.

-Young children re exempt but you must use DEET based insect repellent or the Australian RID to protect against daytime mosquitoes that spread yellow fever.
+Young children are exempt but you must use DEET based insect repellent or the Australian RID to protect against daytime mosquitoes that spread yellow fever.